The Mystic: Plot

 Having arranged a private seance, Bradshaw is warned by the apparent spirit of Doris's father not to betray her trust in him.
 Doris, described by Nash as a "baby lamb" about to be sacrificed, arrives soon after for her own private session.
 Returning to Bradshaw, Doris reveals that her father's "spirit" has told her to demand control of all her own money and not to remain in Bradshaw's house.
 Bradshaw is visited by the police inspector who tells him to return Doris's possessions to her in order to set a trap for Nash.

 A bit later, Nash visits Doris in her new apartment, planning to take control of her money, stocks, and jewelry.
 Distressed by seeing a locket with pictures of her parents, Doris suddenly claims to see the spirit of her father in the room even though no one else is there and that he was happy for her being befriended by Nash and Zara.
 Doris leaves the room, but when Zara arrives, the guilt-ridden Nash tells her that he won't go through with his plan.
 She is angered at this turn of events, as are Anton and Zazarack soon after.

 Doris then tells Bradshaw that Zara has invited her to come live with her new "friends," and Bradshaw informs the police.
 Zara then turns Doris's valuables over to Anton and Zazarack only to seize them again when Nash returns.
 Zara and Nash confront each other, with Nash declaring that they love each other and that she must believe in his change of heart without proof, finally changing her own heart.
 The two are then confronted by Anton and Zazarack, while the police, who have been waiting outside, raid the house.

 At the last minute, Nash seizes the valuables and escapes.
-His his three accomplices are declared to have merely been his dupes and are deported back to Hungary.
+His three accomplices are declared to have merely been his dupes and are deported back to Hungary.
 Nash, meanwhile, returns the valuables to Doris's room while she sleeps, along with a note explaining that he had acted in order that any guilt would fall only on him.
 Later, by a gypsy campfire in Hungary, Zara is surprised to see Nash approach and the two lovers are finally reunited.

 Home media

 After years of being a VHS exclusive, The Criterion Collection announced a Blu-Ray set that also includes Freaks and The Unknown released on October 17, 2023.
+On this release, the film has a new score composed by Dean Hurley.